n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 such features are optional.

 The `abvm` feature positions above-base marks for attachment to base characters.
-In Malayalam, this includes "Repha" in addition to the diacritical marks and Vedic signs.
+In Malayalam, this includes "Dot Reph" in addition to the diacritical marks and Vedic signs.

 ![Above-base mark positioning](/images/malayalam/malayalam-abvm.png)

 The `blwm` feature positions below-base marks for attachment to base characters.
-In Malayalam, this includes below-base dependent vowels (matras) as well as the below-base consonant form of "La".
+In Malayalam, this includes below-base marks as well as the below-base consonant form of "La".

 ![Below-base mark positioning](/images/malayalam/malayalam-blwm.png)